 - Organic/vegan capsules

 Once you have all of these materials — it’s time to make your own full extract cannabis oil in five easy steps.

-* The amount of dried cannabis you’ll need is dependent on the amount of FECO you intend to make.
-To get 20 grams of cannabis oil, use 140 grams (5 ounces) of dried flowers and 1.5 liters (4 gallons) of Everclear.
+* The amount of dried cannabis you’ll need depends on the amount of FECO you intend to make.
+To get 20 grams of cannabis oil, use 140 grams (5 ounces) of dried flowers and 1.5 liters (0.4 gallons) of Everclear.